lastplacerobo/twitter-stock-finder/README.md

 # twitter-stock-finder

-Search twitter based on keyword.
-Find stock ticks in tweets
+Search twitter based on keyword and find stock ticks in tweets.

 Uses TwitterSearch